copperwater/xNetHack/doc/xnh-changelog-7.0.md

   how much they're carrying.
 - 5% of rolling boulder traps outside the Quest contain the remains of a dead archeologist (corpse, fedora, and bullwhip.)
+- Stunned monsters move and hit things randomly, identically to how confused monsters do.

 ### Interface changes